 Stethoscope printing and assembly

-Each part was printed on a commodity 3D printer (Prusa Mk II, 1.75mm filament diameter, 0.4mm nozzle diameter, no scaffolding or support) using acrylonitrile butadiene styrene (ABS) with 100% infill as indicated and 0.2mm layer height.
-A 40 cm silicone 12mm outer diameter (OD), 8mm inner diameter (ID) tube was attached between the stethoscope head and the larger bore of the Y piece.
-Two 9 cm silicone 6mm OD, 4mm ID tubes were attached between the smaller bore of the Y piece and the ear tubes.
-A diaphragm was cut from a Staples brand PVC report cover (Swing-lock report cover, clear with black spine; UPC 718103160223) by turning a sharp caliper and creating a circular diaphragm with a 40mm diameter.
-This diaphragm was attached to the stethoscope head with a slotted rubber O-ring.
-However, in more recent models and due to difficulty finding such O-rings, we have replaced the O-ring with a printed ABS ring.
-Spring steel was cut and crimped to form the ear tube spring.
-In more recent models, due to difficulty manipulating and acquiring spring steel, we have used a printed ABS truss that has some spring properties by design.
+Each part was printed on a commodity 3D printer (Prusa Mk II, 1.75 mm filament diameter, 0.4 mm nozzle diameter, no scaffolding or support) using acrylonitrile butadiene styrene (ABS) with 100% infill as indicated and 0.2 mm layer height.
+A 40 cm silicone 12 mm outer diameter (OD), 8 mm inner diameter (ID) tube was attached between the stethoscope head and the larger bore of the Y piece.
+Two 9 cm silicone 6 mm OD, 4 mm ID tubes were attached between the smaller bore of the Y piece and the ear tubes.
+A diaphragm was cut from a Staples brand PVC report cover (Swing-lock report cover, clear with black spine; UPC 718103160223) by turning a sharp caliper and creating a circular diaphragm with a 40 mm diameter.
+This diaphragm was attached to the stethoscope head with a printed ABS ring.
+A printed ABS truss that has some spring properties by design is used as a spring for the ear tubes.

-In the original design, silicone (SF13 2k-Silikon, Silikon Fabrik, Batch Nr 180415, Shore A 13) was mixed added to the ear plug molds (Fig 1B) for 8 hours.
-The mold was separated and the silicone ear plugs were attached to the ear tubes.
-In the present model in use at the time of publication, these ear plugs are replaced by generic earbuds from commodity earbud-style headphones, as they were found to be widely available and of negligible cost.
-The final construction of the original model can be seen in Fig 1C.
-The final construction of the current model can be seen in Figure 1D.
+The earbuds are generic earbuds from commodity earbud-style headphones that are widely available and of negligible cost.
+The final construction of the current model can be seen in Fig 1C.

-Costs in Table 1 were calculated using the density of ABS (1.03g/cm3) and the filament length, which is calculated by the printer driver.
-We assumed the price of 10 lbs (4.54 kg) of ABS pellets to be 31 USD.
+Costs in Table 1 were calculated using the density of PA757 ABS (1.05 g/cm3)33 and the part weight, which is calculated using version 1.3.0-dev of the Slic3r software (https://slic3r.org, Italy).
+We assumed the price of 12 lbs (5.4545 kg) of virgin PA757 ABS pellets to be $38.99 USD34.
+Commercial ABS filament was assumed to cost $23.96 USD/kg35.
+Electricity costs were estimated using the Ontario Energy Board's current mid-peak rates36,37 multiplied by the printer's expected electricity use based on measurements of a similar printer with similar temperatures38 printing for four hours then multiplied by 0.8 for an approximate conversion to US currency.
+This number was rounded up to the nearest cent.
+The energy costs of filament extrusion are negligible when estimated based on previous reporting39 and were thus not included.

 Acoustic transfer

-The frequency response of Glia model stethoscopes, compared with the Littmann Cardiology III, was determined using an experimental setup modelled from a phantom-based frequency response setup previously described8.
-A latex balloon filled with 2L (2000g) of water was used as a phantom and each stethoscope was applied to the surface by hand.
+The frequency response of Glia model stethoscopes, compared with the Littmann Cardiology III, was determined using an experimental setup modeled from a phantom-based frequency response setup previously described19.
+A latex balloon filled with 2 L (2000 g) of water was used as a phantom and each stethoscope was applied to the surface by hand.
 Phantom excitations were supplied by an external vibrating speaker which was placed in contact with the balloon and sound was played at 86 Hz intervals between 0 and 5000 Hz (white noise) for 15 seconds.
 The output of each stethoscope was recorded by a microphone which was placed in a silicon tube attached to the stethoscope head for spectral analysis.
-Spectral analyses such as these have been used successfully in the past to analyze breath sounds recorded from individuals with lung pathology12.
+Spectral analyses such as these have been used successfully in the past to analyze breath sounds recorded from individuals with lung pathology40.
 The simplicity of this design was intended to allow other users to validate our design independently.

 Results

 After many iterations, we successfully designed a working stethoscope, known as the Glia model (Fig 1), at a total cost of $2.83 USD using recycled ABS pellets.
 A bill of materials and cost breakdown can be found in Table 1.
-Commercial ABS filament was assumed to cost $30/kg.